Beginning this list with reasons I love my husband has been great for me.

 And then one day, while at a care group meeting with some church friends, I told them how I desired to be friends with Colby.
 For the kid’s sake of course.
 That night one of the girls prayed for us.

 A powerful, heartwarming prayer.

-We came to agreements.
+We came to an agreement.
 We talked rationally.
-We decided to be friends for the kids.
+We decided to be friends for the sake of thee kids.
 To co-parent.
 To do this together.
 Things were moving in the right direction.

 We even talked and decided to take the kids camping for Mother’s Day.
 Just the four of us.
 That was it.
 That was the one event that brought us back together.